 For the first time, Google uses field data from real users instead of bot-derived lab data from extrapolations.
 “Speed” has always been hard to measure because there is so much variety between devices and internet connections.
 It was easier to abstract how fast a site loads for users, but never better.
 CRuX is a deviation from that approach because real data comes with all the context “speed” happens in.
 It was just harder to measure to this point, but it seems Google figured it out.

 To summarize, Google and Apple - the two biggest (only?) players on the smart device operating system market - replace 3rd-party tracking with inhouse solutions that group users by behavior and provide cohort-based data to advertisers.
 Instead of websites tracking users with cookies, Google and Apple record and aggregate user behavior with the help of machine learning.
 This shift fits into the privacy-conscious zeitgeist but is also an indicator for the technology that seems to be ripe for broad tracking and clustering.

-Consequently, big advertising platforms gain more control and power; advertisers become more dependent on G and A. Ironically, we see the same trend in Google Ads, where Google took away targeting capability in February 2021 by incorporating broad match modifiers into phrase match.
+As a consequence, big advertising platforms gain more control and power, advertisers become more dependent on G and A. Ironically, we see the same trend in Google Ads, where Google took away targeting capability in February 2021 by incorporating broad match modifiers into phrase match.

 “In July 2021, both phrase and broad match modifier keywords will have the same updated phrase matching behavior for all languages, and will show ads on searches that include the meaning of your keyword.”

 In other words, Google will make keyword targeting choices for you - powered by machine learning.
 Already in 2018, Google started to include “close variants” in exact match campaigns.
 At the same time, advertisers see almost 30% fewer keywords in Google Ads.
 That’s very similar to Apple changing from IDFA to SKADnetwork and controlling a bigger piece of the advertising journey.